Change bEGINS hERE.

 Case Studies

-The blog series features articles that blend personal narratives with history, documents, and practical steps for genocide prevention.
-Each of the Ten Stages of Change shows the progression from warning signs to recovery, using real stories to make the content relatable and impactful.
-Classroom feedback and high engagement suggest the series raises awareness and motivates action.
+The series here features articles that blend personal narratives with history, documents, and practical steps for genocide prevention.
+Each of the Ten Stages of Change shows the progression from warning signs to recovery, using real stories to make the content impactful.

 Stay Informed